MicrosoftDocs/win32/desktop-src/dxmath/xmvectorinsert-template.md

 ---
-Description: Rotates a vector left by a given number of 32-bit components and insert selected elements of that result into another vector. ms.assetid: 'm:microsoft.directx_sdk.template.xmvectorinsert(xmvector,xmvector)'
+description: Rotates a vector left by a given number of 32-bit components and insert selected elements of that result into another vector. ms.assetid: 'm:microsoft.directx_sdk.template.xmvectorinsert(xmvector,xmvector)'
 title: XMVectorInsert template (DirectXMath.h) ms.topic: reference